claireconzelmann/KIHC-affordable-housing-analysis/README.md

 - started exploring options for vacant buildings in CBD and NE.
 Found a dataset that looks at 311 reports of vacant buildings and plotted it

 notes:
-- currently, it is submitted to the past year. going to continue to explore ways in which we can use this data and ensure the vacant buildings are actually still vacant
+- currently, it is subsetted to this past year. going to continue to explore ways in which we can use this data and ensure the vacant buildings are actually still vacant
 - potentially subsetting the map to zoom in on NE and CBD?